nuspell/nuspell/README.md

 If you want to build with GCC instead of Clang, you need to pull GCC with Homebrew and rebuild all the dependencies with it.
 See Homewbrew manuals.

+# Building on BSD

+For building on FreeBSD, NetBSD, OpenBSD and other BSD variants, install the required development packages with

+    sudo pkg install -y bash autoconf automake libtool libiconv icu boost-libs

+Then run the standard trio of autoreconf, configure and make.
+See above.

 # Building on Windows

 ## 1\.
 Compiling with Mingw64 and MSYS2